 Daughter Maureen (Derryberry) is Frank’s “Princess.”
 He seemingly fails to appreciate her intelligence, which she uses to great effect, to hide her more negative traits from her unwitting family.

 Skinny little Bill (Reinhart) is the Murphys’ younger son.
 He is frequently the target of bullies.
 When he can, big brother Kevin uses his juvenile delinquent reputation to get the local ruffians off Bill’s back.

 Wealthy playboy neighbor Sam Rockwell is happy, successful, and the bane of Frank’s existence.
 Frank is not above setting himself up in competition with him, but Sam doesn’t even seem to notice.

 F Is for Family is set before the concept of “political correctness” gained public awareness.
 Frank Murphy and family are just trying to make it, back in the days when people could smoke cigarettes inside and parents didn’t hover over their children like human helicopters.

 This episode has not aired yet.

 First aired: TBD

 What do you think?
 Do you like the F Is for Family TV show?
-Do you think it should be cancelled or renewed for another season on Netflix?
+Do you think it should be ending or renewed for a sixth season on Netflix?